 - Overall, bus vehicle availability, scheduled bus trips operated, and mean miles between failures for bus fleet goals were met or exceeded.
-However, according to the 2012 Service Policy Standards (revisited every two years), only 7.6% of all bus routes passed the service-adherence standard. - The Orange Line did not meet the 95 percent on-time performance goal during any month of the year. - The commuter rail system overall did not meet the on-time performance goal of 95%. - On individual lines, only the Fairmount, Greenbush, Middleborough/Lakeville, and Kingston/Plymouth Lines had on-time performance rates greater than 95 percent goal. - The commuter rail system did not meet the locomotive mean miles between failures goal.
+However, according to the 2012 MBTA Service Policy Delivery standards (revisited every two years), only 7.6 percent of all bus routes passed the service-adherence standard. - The Orange Line did not meet the 95 percent on-time performance goal during any month of the year. - The commuter rail system overall did not meet the on-time performance goal of 95 percent. - On individual lines, only the Fairmount, Greenbush, Middleborough/Lakeville, and Kingston/Plymouth Lines had on-time performance rates greater than the 95 percent goal. - The commuter rail system did not meet the locomotive mean miles between failures goal.